-The average Three-toed Box Turtle measures about 6 inches long.
+The average three-toed box turtle measures about 6 inches (15.2 cm) long.

 At least 60% of a box turtle’s diet is composed of animal matter, including slugs, snails, worms, crayfish and insects.
 The rest of its diet consists of plant material such as mushrooms, moss, berries, and grasses.
-The box turtles at Cosley Zoo consume dog food, earthworms, and a variety of fruits and vegetables.
+The box turtles at Cosley Zoo are fed a commercial turtle diet, earthworms, fruits and vegetables.

-Three-toed Box Turtles come out of their winter dormancy in March or April and mate shortly thereafter.
+Three-toed box turtles come out of their winter dormancy in March or April and mate shortly thereafter.
 The female turtle looks for nesting sites in June or July.
 The female digs with her back feet and uses her legs to press the soil up against the walls of the chamber.
-Digging the egg chamber is very time-consuming, taking up to 8 hours.
-She then lays 3 to 4 oval-shaped white eggs that are each about 1.5 inches long.
+Digging the egg chamber is very time-consuming, taking up to eight hours.
+The female then lays three or four oval-shaped white eggs that are each about 1.5 inches (3.8 cm) long.
 The eggshells are thin and flexible.
-The eggs incubate for 3 months before hatching.
+The eggs incubate for three months before hatching.

 Some individual box turtles are estimated to be more than 100 years old.
 In the wild, they have high juvenile mortality rates, but those that make it to adulthood usually live 25-40 years.
-Box turtles raised in captivity live an average of 50 years.
+Box turtles raised in human care live an average of 50 years.